comrade-thotsky/MentalWarz/README.md

     LilKalebFTW

 #Tasks
-Decide style of game
+Decide style of game,
-Create elements and sprites
+Create elements and sprites,
 Create Main Functionality of the game before we add extra toxic stuff